hari2309s/reminders/README.md

 ### `npm run predeploy`

-Builds the application as part of deployment and runs automatically beofre the deployment script.
+Builds the application as part of deployment and runs automatically before the deployment script.

 ### `npm run deploy`

-Deploys the application to GitHub pages and can be accessed from [https://hari2309s.github.io/reminders](https://hari2309s.github.io/reminders)
+Deploys the application to GitHub pages and can be accessed from [Reminders](https://hari2309s.github.io/reminders)